chriskorsak/mr-robogers-neighborhood/README.md

 * Spec: If the inputted number contains a 3, the output is "Won't you be my neighbor?"
   * Input: "13"
   * Output: "Won't you be my neighbor?"

-* Spec: If the inputted number is 12321, the output is "You picked the magic number!"
-Added effects will also be present.
-  * Input: "12321"
-  * Output: "You picked the magic number!"
-The background color will also change and an image of a magic wand and hat will display.

 ## Setup/Installation Requirements